 Most mature trees do in fact need crown cleaning at least once or twice a year.
 It may not look like it, but trees do in fact get stressed and uncomfortable.
 So, like any living creature, a tree wants to feel as clean as possible, which is our duty to handle them with care.
 In terms of size, there are a few recommendations in which a tree should be crown cleaned.
 If any dead branch is larger than a diameter of two inches, it is best to remove and trim that branch off.
 Any additional broken branches that are above 30 feet may be a concern because if they happen to fall, the speed of impact can be very dangerous.

-Once a tree has been completely crowned, it is often recommended to double check and see if the tree also needs to be crown thinned.
-This process is very similar to crown cleaning, however the only difference is in the selection and removal of smaller branches.
+Once a tree has been completely crowned, it is often recommended to double-check and see if the tree also needs to be crown thinned.
+This process is very similar to crown cleaning, however, the only difference is in the selection and removal of smaller branches.
 Crown thinning is a great way to help cause less damage to trees, especially when there are other smaller branches that may be overlooked when crown cleaning.
-It’s during this time when a tree expert or arborist may also consider fruit tree pruning, to help remove any of the finished or defected fruit products that are left hanging on the tree itself.
+It’s during this time when a tree expert or arborist may also consider fruit tree pruning, to help remove any of the finished or defective fruit products that are left hanging on the tree itself.